brosenthal140/satellite-coverage-tracker/README.md

 **Group Members:** Kamarii Austin, Ryan McGlinn, Brandon Rosenthal

 # Start Here
+To run the process you must do the following:
+1. Download a zip of the source code from the repo
+2. Open the project in your IDE of choice, or use a stand-alone version of CMake to compile the project
+   - There are two CMake executables that are defined, but only the one labeled "main" is needed
+3. Run the exe generated from your compiler, and follow the instructions to set up your search
+   - You must set up a data directory and populate it with .tle files and the satellite situation report (SSR) .csv
+   - Sample .tle files and the .csv SSR can be found in the data directory of this repo

 # Class Documentation
 The following section provides a summary of each custom class used in the project